 2. What is a concealed weapon?

-- under their jacket,
+- Under your jacket,

-- in their backpack, or
+- In your backpack, or

 3. Where can I carry concealed firearms?

-- airports,
+- Airports,

-- public schools and private schools (without written permission),
+- Public schools and private schools (without written permission),

-- child-care facilities (without written permission),
+- Child-care facilities (without written permission),

-- facilities belonging to the University of Nevada, the Community College System, any other vocational/technical school, and any other property belonging to the Nevada System of Higher Education (without written permission),
+- Facilities belonging to the University of Nevada, the Community College System, any other vocational/technical school, and any other property belonging to the Nevada System of Higher Education (without written permission),

 - courthouses and courtrooms (judges and some employees are exempt),

-- federal, state, and local government buildings (without written permission),
+- Federal, state, and local government buildings (without written permission),

-- prisons, jails and detention facilities, and
+- Prisons, jails and detention facilities,

-- up to 6 months in jail, and/or
+- Up to 6 months in jail and/or

-- up to $1,000 in fines5
+- Up to $1,000 in fines.5

 Also see our article about carrying concealed in casinos.